purplesyringa/lzsa3/BlockFormat_LZSA3.md

 If an extra byte follows here, it can have two possible types of value:

-* 1-232, 234-255: add 23 to this value to compose the final match length.
+* 1-234, 236-255: add 23 to this value to compose the final match length.
 For instance: a length of 150 will be stored as 7 in the token + a nibble with the value of 0 + a single byte with the value of 127.
-* 233: end of data marker.
+* 235: end of data marker.
 * 0: a second and third byte follow, forming a big-endian 16-bit value.
-The final match length is that 16-bit value.
+The final match length is that 16-bit value plus 2.

 # End Of Data detection

-The last command in the stream has a 9-bit match offset set to zero and a match length byte 233.
-The reason for such a strange marker is performance: in this case the final match length equals 256, which allows for a quick check.
+The last command in the stream has a 9-bit match offset set to zero and a match length byte 235.
+The reason for such a strange marker is performance.
+In this case the final match length equals 258=256+2.
 Note that the last command may still contain a literal.

 # Reading nibbles